google/WebFundamentals/src/content/en/fundamentals/payments/payment-apps-developer-guide/android-payment-apps.md

 there’s no need for detailed error codes to be sent from the payment app to the merchant website.

-Note: In Chrome 84 or later, if the activity result of a payment response received from the invoked payment app is set to `RESULT_OK`, then Chrome will check for non-empty `methodName` and `details` in its extras.
+Note: In Chrome 84 and later, if the activity result of a payment response received from the invoked payment app is set to `RESULT_OK`, then Chrome will check for non-empty `methodName` and `details` in its extras.
 If the validation fails Chrome will reject the `request.show()` promise with one of the following